-Activ employment coordinator, Kerry Bain, has truly gone the extra mile for supported employees and her fellow staff members at Activ Employment Services Osborne Park, in designing and building an outdoor sensory garden at the business services site.
+Activ employee coordinator, Kerry Bain, has truly gone the extra mile for supported employees and her fellow staff members at Activ Employment Services Osborne Park, in designing and building an outdoor sensory garden at the business services site.

 Encompassing a greenhouse, large lawn area, benches to sit and relax, a BBQ area and sensory garden beds with plants and fruit trees to ‘touch’, ‘smell’ and ‘eat’, the garden has had an amazing impact on supported employees, especially those with sensory needs.